carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 ### Sketch shared library (preferred)

-For timely updates, install the kit as Sketch shared library. _Note: this method requires Sketch version 53 or above._
+For timely updates, install the kit as Sketch shared library. _Note: Be sure you have the latest version of Sketch installed on your machine._

 <grid-wrapper col_lg="8" flex="true" bleed="true">
 <clickable-tile